What is Link Equity? (aka Link Authority or Link Juice)

 How to Quickly Find Internal Link Juice Targets:

-Use this Google search operator to find pages that contain your keyword you want to build internal text links for.
+Use this Google search operator to find pages that contain the keyword you want to build internal text links for.

 [site:www.yoursite.com intext:”target keyword”]